Catatonia Treatment in Brookline, MA

 Does Dr. Kuhn treat catatonia in both children and adults?

-Yes, Dr. Kuhn provides expert catatonia evaluation and treatment for patients of all ages.
+Yes.
+Dr. Kuhn provides catatonia evaluation and treatment for patients of all ages.

 What causes catatonia?